“Showing gratitude is one of the simplest yet most powerful things humans can do for each other.” – Randy Pausch

 In today’s world, you likely have access to more information about your customers than ever before.
 Whether it’s through an email address they’ve shared by signing up for a newsletter or through a casual conversation you’ve had with them over social media or face to face, the opportunity to know your customers personally exists.

 Leverage your data and interactions to consider a gift that could bring your customer value, personally or professionally.
-Or send something that will bring a smile to their face, such as flowers or a food basket.
+Or send something that will bring a smile to their face.
+Think of customer appreciation gift ideas such as flowers or a food basket.

-When done well, sending a gift to your customers demonstrates just how well you’re listening and shows just how much you truly appreciate them.
+When done well, sending a gift to your customers demonstrates just how well you’re listening and shows you truly appreciate them.

-Making a donation in your client’s name to a noteworthy charity or one that’s close to your client’s heart is a great way to show your appreciation.
+Another idea for a customer appreciation gift is to make a donation in your client’s name to a noteworthy charity or one that’s close to your client’s heart.

 More and more, customers are spending their dollars with companies that align with their values.
 So pay close attention to what your customers are most passionate about, especially your top clients.

 For example, if you run a business with a close connection to natural resources, consider donating to a water conversation charity in a customer’s honor.
-Or, if you operate a local grocer, you could donate a holiday meal in the name of your customers.
+Or, if you operate a local grocery store, you could donate a holiday meal in the name of your customers.

 Similarly, planting a tree in honor of your customer could be another way to show your appreciation.
 Not only is it a positive impact on the environment, but it’s also a great way to tangibly show how much you value a specific customer.

-Here’s a popular personalized video created by eyewear company Warby Parker responding to a customer looking for feedback on the frames she tried on.
+Here’s an example of a popular personalized video created by eyewear company Warby Parker responding to a customer looking for feedback on the frames she tried on.

 This could be a time-consuming endeavor, so consider reserving personalized videos for top clients.
 Also, if you’re a smaller business, you might not have the budget to create a professional-looking video, but you can still follow suit.